-One of the main challenges people who've been incarcerated face when trying to get back into society is finding a job.
+One of the main challenges people who've been incarcerated face when reentering society is finding a job.
 One of the biggest barriers to getting a job is not having a driver's license, especially in cities where public transportation is scarce.
 Just like the reentry-focused Center for Employment Opportunities, or CEO, we believe that everyone deserves a second chance to work toward a better future for themselves and their communities.

-We are proud to be supporting CEO to help their participants get driver's licenses and unlock access to employment opportunities.
-As a company, increasing government service accessibility is core to our identity, but by helping CEO's participants get driver's licenses faster, we also maximize their chance of landing a job quickly which lowers the risk that they'll reoffend by a whopping 90%.
+We're proud to support CEO by helping their participants get driver's licenses and thus greater access to employment opportunities.
+At YoGov, increasing government service accessibility is core to our identity.
+By helping CEO's participants get driver's licenses faster, not only does that maximize their chance of landing a job quicker, but also reduces the risk they'll re-offend by a staggering 90%.

-Here's our story about how we came to help participants of CEO and support their mission.
+Here's the story of how we came to work with CEO and support their mission.

 Driver's licenses open doors for the reentry population

 "The need for participants in our program to get a driver's license is tremendous.
 We see on a regular basis that it opens up a lot more opportunity for them.
 So many employers still have a stigma with the reentry population and this helps a lot with that," says George Colon, an account manager with CEO in the Bay area.
 He actively works to help the reentry population find jobs.